vic-ma/howtodismantle.github.io/_posts/2023-12-01-Table-madness-How-to-modify-and-re-format-table-rows-dynamically-without-any-code.md

 ## Conclusion

 This article shows how easy it is to manipulate the output of a table control with just a few clicks.
 But sometimes, more complex adjustments are needed, and the table control may not provide the capabilities to do so.
-In that case, it's better to use a "Styled list" control and have an individual design for each row.
+In this case, it is better to use a "Styled list" control in which you define the design of a sample row and add rules that are then applied to each row.